Beaujolais nouveau: Production

 Beaujolais Nouveau is made from the Gamay noir à Jus blanc grape, better known simply as Gamay.
 The grapes come from the southern part of the Beaujolais AOC, grown in "stony, schistous soils" just north of Lyon.
 Both Beaujolais Nouveau and Beaujolais-Villages Nouveau are produced; the latter comes from the ~ 30 non-cru villages in the northern part of the region, and grapes from the ten Beaujolais "cru" villages / appellations are excluded.
-Nouveau's production have varied from 25% to almost 50% of overall production in Beaujolais.
-As of 2017, there are 2000 producers making 27.5 million cases from 4,000 vineyards, with 40% exported from France.
+Nouveau's production has varied from 25% to almost 50% of the overall output in Beaujolais.
+As of 2017, 2000 producers are making 27.5 million cases from 4,000 vineyards, with 40% exported from France.
+There had been a trend away from Beaujolais-Village Nouveau; there is some indication that these wines are returning.

 By law, all grapes in the region must be harvested by hand.
-The wine is made using carbonic maceration, whole berry anaerobic fermentation which emphasizes fruit flavors without extracting bitter tannins from the grape skins.
+The wine is made using carbonic maceration, whole berry anaerobic fermentation, which emphasizes fruit flavors without extracting bitter tannins from the grape skins.
 Grapes are loaded and sealed into a large (on the order of 20000 USgal) sealed container that is filled with carbon dioxide.
-Grapes that are gently crushed at the bottom of the container by the weight of the grapes start to ferment, emitting more CO2.
-All this carbon dioxide causes fermentation to take place inside the uncrushed grapes (without access to oxygen, hence "anaerobic fermentation").
+Grapes gently crushed at the bottom of the container by the weight of the grapes start to ferment, emitting more CO2.
+All this carbon dioxide causes fermentation inside the uncrushed grapes (without access to oxygen, hence "anaerobic fermentation").
 The resulting wine is fresh, fruity, and very low in tannins.

-Part of the success of Beaujolais Nouveau is due to the Gamay grape - it can easily make this very straightforward wine and make more complex wines.
+Part of the success of Beaujolais Nouveau is due to the Gamay grape – it can easily make this very straightforward wine and make more complex wines.
 Most other red wine grapes would not easily make nouveau-style wines."